 Stacy joined the Southeast faculty as an assistant professor of speech in 1967.
 He became a professor of speech communication and theater in 1974 before becoming interim president in 1979.
 He was appointed president in 1980.

-One of Stacy's most important contributions was the University Studies program.
-After seven years of development, the University Studies began in the fall of 1988.
-The overarching University Studies theme is "understanding and enhancing the human experience."
+One of Stacy's most important contributions was the General Education program.
+After seven years of development, the General Education began in the fall of 1988.
+The overarching General Education theme is "understanding and enhancing the human experience."

 A second academic program begun under Stacy's leadership is Southeast's Honors Program, established in 1984.
 This program is designed to challenge exceptional students in an accelerated academic environment.